-- The Athlete has never been tested positive for drugs during all the years that she has been competing; - Her A Sample contained an estimated concentration of 24 ng/mL of Boldenone and 1 ng/mL for metabolites, an extremely low amount of Boldenone and its metabolites, not capable of improving or affecting athletic performance;

-- The Athlete had the chance to compete in the Summer Olympic Games in Rio 2016 and would not voluntarily have put her career generally and this opportunity in particular in risk by using prohibited substances, especially since due to her age, this was her last chance to participate in the Olympic Games before her retirement; - As an experienced athlete who had been subject to numerous anti-doping tests in the past, she would know that any Boldenone could have been easily detected. - (f) The Facts surrounding the positive test support the finding of no fault or negligence. - This case does not involve the voluntary use of a prohibited substance by the Athlete in order to improve her performance, but rather the use of the B12 Vitamin prescribed by a doctor. - The Athlete checked the substances contained in the B12 Vitamin and could never have conceived that Boldenone metabolites could be present in such a vitamin, commonly sold without the need for prescriptions and not itself a controlled drug; - Therefore, the Athlete should receive no penalty at all. - (g) Even absent a finding of no fault or negligence, the applicable penalty if any shall be determined on the level of fault or negligence.
+- The Athlete has never been tested positive for drugs during all the years that she has been competing. - Her A Sample contained an estimated concentration of 24 ng/mL of Boldenone and 1 ng/mL for metabolites, an extremely low amount of Boldenone and its metabolites, not in fact capable of improving or affecting athletic performance. - The Athlete had the chance to compete in the Summer Olympic Games in Rio 2016 and would not voluntarily have put her career generally and this opportunity in particular in risk by using prohibited substances, especially since due to her age, this was her last chance to participate in the Olympic Games before her retirement. - As an experienced athlete who had been subject to numerous anti-doping tests in the past, she would know that any Boldenone could have been easily detected. - (e) The Facts surrounding the positive test support the finding of no fault or negligence.

-Based on the taxonomy in CAS 2013/A/3327 & CAS 2013/A/3335:

-- Any suspension should be calibrated to the degree of fault. - Since the Athlete had no reason to know that the B12 Vitamin was contaminated with Boldenone metabolites, especially after proceeding with extreme caution by using a vitamin that was (1) prescribed by a professional, and (2) had the composition duly verified by her and her Coach, any negligence was so minimal that the only appropriate penalty would be the lowest possible sanction of a reprimand, pursuant to Article 10.5.1.2 of the IWF ADP and at the highest no more than a maximum two years Ineligibility, depending on the Athlete's or other Person's degree of Fault.
-A fortiori given that her violation was of a purely technical nature and no sporting advantage was sought or was obtained.
-No damage was done to the sport, or other competitors, not even inadvertently. - (h) The ADRV was not intentional. - The above submissions (a)-(g) are repeated mutatis mutandis.
-The Athlete did not cheat within the meaning of the Article 10.2.3 of the IWF ADP.
+- This case does not involve the voluntary use of a prohibited substance by the Athlete in order to improve her performance, but rather the use of the B12 Vitamin prescribed by a doctor. - The Athlete checked the substances contained in the B12 Vitamin and could never have conceived that Boldenone metabolites could be present in such a vitamin, commonly sold without the need for prescriptions and not itself a controlled drug. - Therefore the Athlete should therefore receive no penalty at all. - Even absent a finding of no fault or negligence, the applicable penalty if any shall be determined on the level of fault or negligence. - Based on the taxonomy in CAS 2013/A/3327 & CAS 2013/A/3335 any suspension should be calibrated to the degree of fault. - Since the Athlete had no reason to know that the B12 Vitamin was contaminated with Boldenone metabolites, especially after proceeding with extreme caution by using a vitamin that was (1) prescribed by a professional, and (2) had the composition duly verified by her and her Coach, any negligence was so minimal that the only appropriate penalty would be the lowest possible sanction of a reprimand, pursuant to Article 10.5.1.2 of the IWF Anti-Doping Policy ("the IWF ADP") and at the highest no more than a maximum two years Ineligibility, depending on the Athlete's or other Person's degree of Fault.
+A fortiori since her violation was of a purely technical nature and no sporting advantage was sought or was obtained.
+No damage was done to the sport, or other competitors, not even inadvertently. - (g) The Anti-Doping Rule Violation was not intentional. - The above submissions (a)-(f) are repeated mutatis mutandis.
+The Athlete did not cheat within the meaning of the regulation 10.2.3. - (h) The Drastic Consequences already suffered by the Athlete. - The Athlete has recently lost a sponsorship from the Brazilian Weightlifting Federation (approx. US\$250,00/month), and will soon lose her salary from the Brazilian Navy (approx. US\$750,00/month) and the Brazilian Ministry Incentive for athletes (approx. US\$225,00/month) in view of her provisional suspension.
+She has suffered stress and already inability to compete in major competitions. - She has offered to provide substantial assistance in discovering or establishing ADRVs so entitling her to a reduction of her Period of Ineligibility under Article 6.1 of the IWF ADP, namely a scheme involving the Chilean coach Mr Luiz Lopes ("Mr Lopes").